shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 # Introduction

 The Border Gateway Protocol (BGP) is widely utilized for inter-domain routing.
-However, its lack of built-in security mechanisms makes it vulnerable to various threats {{RFC4272}}, such as prefix hijacking {{RFC7908}}.
+However, its lack of built-in security mechanisms makes it vulnerable to various threats {{RFC4272}}, such as prefix hijacking.
 To address this issue, the global Internet infrastructure needs to establish a database that records the mapping of IP prefixes to authorized origin Autonomous Systems (ASes).
 This database would enable the verification of BGP announcements and facilitate the identification of unauthorized routing.

 Currently, network operators primarily rely on the Internet Routing Registry (IRR) and Resource Public Key Infrastructure (RPKI) {{RFC6480}} for route origin validation.
 However, IRR lacks effective validation mechanisms and fails to incentivize resource holders to update objects, resulting in outdated information.
 Similarly, RPKI faces challenges related to complex operations, misissued Route Origin Authorizations (ROAs), and the hierarchical dependencies of certificates, limiting its widespread deployment.